jasonmeurer/awsCrossZoneHA/README.md

     + Fw ETH1 ETH2 ENIs
 4. SSH into each of the firewalls to configure them with the CLI commands found in the [CLI Text File](https://raw.githubusercontent.com/jasonmeurer/awsCrossZoneHA/master/crosszonehafirewallconfig.txt)
 5. Update the appropriate route tables to point to ENIs of "primary" firewall.

+## Validation
+In each of the firewalls, there will a periodic Ping from the peer firewall's trust IP to the local Trust interface that is allowed and NATed on to 8.8.8.
+Failover can be triggered via the peer firewall by Sending a Test Log.
+1. Device Tab, Server Profiles, HTTP.
+2. Open the AWS_HA_Down object.
+3. Payload Format tab.
+4. Open the System Log Type.
+5. Hit the "Send Test Log" button.
+6. A dialog will open with Test Results Successfully Sent.
+Access the Monitor Tab of the firewall and verify that an HTTP request has been recieved from either of the Lambda endpoints and succesfully NATed to checkip.amazonaws.com.

+Access CloudWatch in the AWS console.
+Select Logs and then Log Groups.
+Open the stream /aws/lambda/<function_name>.
+You can now observe the output of the Path check along with which routes and route tables were modified.